 A forecast is somewhat like a future painting based on a snapshot of today.
 That snapshot, however, will be adjusted because the further into the future the forecast extends, the more likely it is that the projections will deviate from experience.
 A variety of events will ultimately impact the latter years of the forecast, such as state budgets (adopted every two years), tax levies (new/renewal/replacement), salary increases, or businesses moving in or out of the district.
 The five-year forecast is a crucial management tool and must be updated periodically.
-The five-year forecast enables district management to be proactive in meeting those challenges.
+The five-year forecast enables district management teams to examine future years' projections and identify when challenges will arise.
+This then helps district management to be proactive in meeting those challenges.
 School districts are encouraged to update their forecasts with ODE when events significantly change their forecast or, at a minimum, when required under the statute.